SkyCiv Documentation

 Introduction

-It’s been a while since the first version of SkyCiv’s Grasshopper Plugin came out.
-We took the user feedback and brainstormed in our internal team meetings to make it more user-friendly from a UI and functionality point of view.
-Well, the result is now out and we are very glad to present the V2 of our plugin as BETA.
-We will walk you through the new components and mention ( wherever required) how they differ from the earlier version.
-I hope you like them and start using them more often.
+It’s been a while since the first version of SkyCiv’s Grasshopper Plugin was released.
+We took user feedback and brainstormed in our internal team meetings to make it more user-friendly in terms of both UI and functionality.
+The updated version is now available, and we’re excited to present V2 of our plugin in BETA.

 What Changed in the V2?